Tips for using Mutiny across many teams

 There are so many use cases for Mutiny across teams in your marketing department.
-Demand generation, CRO, ABM, content, performance marketing, product marketing, and customer marketing teams all use Mutiny to reach their conversion and lead goals.
+Demand generation, ABM, content, performance marketing, product marketing, and customer marketing teams all use Mutiny to reach their conversion and lead goals.
 This doc will walk you through best practices for using Mutiny across many teams and people at your company.

 Owners